 Malin Space Science Systems, San Diego, Calif., provided the Context Camera for this mission.
 Dr. Michael Malin is team leader for use of the instrument.
-Additional information about this camera is available at www.msss.com/mro/ctx.

-❑ Mars Color Imager will produce daily global views to monitor changes in the atmosphere and on the surface.
+□ Mars Color Imager will produce daily global views to monitor changes in the atmosphere and on the surface.
 It can produce color images and see in ultraviolet wavelengths.
 Each image through the extremely wide-angle lens will catch the planet from horizon to horizon with spatial resolution selectable from one kilometer (0.6 mile) per pixel to 10 kilometers (6 miles) per pixel.